-A trend that I have been wanting to try out more is marled knitting.
-This multi-strand knitting technique is a simple way to add a little something special to your project.
+A trend that I have been wanting to try out more is marled knitting, or knitting with marled yarn.
+This multi-strand knitting technique is a simple way to add a little something special to your project!

 Using two contrasting colors of yarn creates a fun speckly fabric.
-You can also using similar but slightly different colors to give the color of the fabric some depth.
+You can also try marled knitting with similar but slightly different colors to give the color of the fabric some depth.
 Holding mohair with wool makes a warm garment with a fuzzy looking halo.
 Although these combinations all mention two strands, you don’t have to stop at two.
-The sky’s the limit when it comes to combining yarns.
+The sky’s the limit when it comes to combining marled yarns!
 You can create an endless palette of fabrics for your projects.

 Some patterns are already written to use multiple strands of yarn.
 Many sweaters by popular designers like PetiteKnit recommend using a strand of wool together with a strand of mohair in a similar color to create a halo effect on the garment.
 Other patterns may also call for holding one type of yarn double (so two strands of the same yarn).